Mesutdemirok/FlatmateConnect/scripts/README.md

 # SEO Automation Scripts

 ## Overview
-This directory contains scripts for automating SEO tasks including sitemap generation and RSS feed creation for Odanet.
+This directory contains scripts for automating SEO tasks including sitemap generation, RSS feeds, and health monitoring for Odanet.

 ## Scripts

-### generateSitemap.js
+### 1. generateSitemap.js
 Generates comprehensive sitemap.xml and rss.xml files for the entire Odanet platform.

 **What it does:**